zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{1} \bm{\mu_t} = \bm{\mu_a} + \bm{\mu_s} $$

-gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance medium.
-All these coefficients are typically spectral (vary with the wavelength \\(\lambda\\)), and can be represented as vectors (boldface notation).
+gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance though the medium.
+All these coefficients are spectral (may vary with the wavelength \\(\lambda\\)), and can be represented as vectors (boldface notation).
 At this point in time, it is not entirely clear (at least to me) how to *correctly* perform volume rendering using tristimulus (RGB) values (which would require some kind of pre-integration using [color matching functions](https://en.wikipedia.org/wiki/CIE_1931_color_space#Color_matching_functions)), so I will focus on pure spectral rendering, which is well-defined.

 A more artist-friendly parametrization uses the [single-scattering albedo](https://en.wikipedia.org/wiki/Single-scattering_albedo) \\(\bm{\alpha\_{ss}}\\)